5/7/2025

 Jim Till

-No, no. So based off of where we're walking, and one of the reasons we felt good about reiterating the free cash flow guide, despite the EBITDA call down, is one, the movement in the capex that Gabe asked about earlier, as well as benefits in working capital in the 10 to $15 million range that we see through the good work of the procurement teams and operational folks.
+No, no. Based off of where we're walking, and one of the reasons we felt good about reiterating the free cash flow guide despite the EBITDA call-down is, one, the movement in the CapEx that Gabe asked about earlier, as well as benefits and working capital in the $10 million to $15 million range that we see through the good work of the procurement teams and operational folks.

 speaker